Backdate/roboguide_stuff/readme.md

 ## TODO: RG_special

 - Informations about differences between virtual and actual controller.
-- Also some hints when woring with RG
+- Also some hints when working with RG